Expert Legal Representation in Cobb County State Court

-You can avoid the needing to pay unwarranted tickets, DUIs, and other citations by hiring a reputable and knowledgeable attorney.
+You can avoid needing to pay unwarranted tickets, DUIs, and other citations by hiring a reputable and knowledgeable attorney.

 Available Information in the State Court Docket

-You can examine this court’s Docket to find your court date for any hearings or appearances including, civil suits, domestic violence hearings, foreclosures, and garnishments.
+You can examine this court’s Docket to find your court date for any hearings or appearances, including civil suits, domestic violence hearings, foreclosures, and garnishments.

 If you know the case number, choose the Display Case Information and Activities option during your online search.
 Then, enter the case number in the Case ID field on the Docket Report screen and press the Submit button to view the results.

 If you are scheduled for a court appearance at this court, you should know that unexcused absence or failure to appear can result in issuing a warrant for your arrest.
 Don’t let this ruin your life.
 If you have been charged with a criminal offense and don’t know what to do, contact The Waltman Firm by phone or email.
 You’ll get dedicated attention to your State Court case and excellent results.